ZimehrAbbasi/Nuggets-game/IMPLEMENTATION.md

     * `numCols`: an integer to hold the number of columns on the map (`int`)

 ### Global variables
-We used a global statew vairable to keep track of changing game state (this GameState object is passed to the message_loop function).
+We used a global state vairable to keep track of changing game state (this GameState object is passed to the message_loop function).

 * **gameState** (`gameState_t`): A struct that contains all our game state information (See description further down).
 Is passed to handle_message() callback.